StevenSrebranig/HCM/README.md

 - **Constant-time updates**
 - **Works on microcontrollers and streaming systems**

-This repository contains a minimal 20-line reference implementation of HCM (`hcm.py`) suitable for:
+This repository contains a compact reference implementation of HCM (`hcm.py`) suitable for:

 - sensor drift detection
 - industrial monitoring